OCTO-Hurricane/Auditrex/README.md

 ![](core_objects.png)

 There are other concepts and models to provide other features.
-The full details are available in the [data model](documentation/architecture/data-model.md).

 The decoupling concept is a pillar of the app and allows you to save a considerable amount of time: